 “The Government of Indonesia is to be congratulated for joining the 158 States which are parties to the Protocol.
 This is a strong expression of commitment to protect children from violence and prevent the risk of their exploitation as victims of sale, prostitution or pornography.
 I want to express firm commitment to collaborate with the Government of Indonesia in fulfilling the obligations established by the Optional Protocol”.

 The Protocol supplements the Convention on the Rights of the Child and provides detailed guidance to support States in their efforts to prohibit, prevent and bring to an end incidents of sexual exploitation of children, and to protect children from being sold for non-sexual purposes, including forced labour, illegal adoption and organ harvesting.

 “Around the world, there is growing support to the UN Campaign aiming at the universal ratification of the Optional Protocols to the Convention on the Rights of the Child and I am positive that with this new ratification very soon we can celebrate comprehensive regional commitment in the Asia Pacific region”, said the Special Representative.

-During the Treaty event Swaziland ratified and Russia Federation signed the Optional Protocol on the Sale of Children, Child Prostitution and Chil Pornography.
+During the Treaty event Swaziland ratified and Russian Federation signed the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography.